dustin/dustin.sallings.org/_posts/2011-02-17-memcached-set.markdown

 represents `{a, c}`.
 The sequence is, of course important.

 A set that has members coming and going frequently enough may need to be compacted.
-For that, we rencode the set and use `cas` to ensure we can add it back without stepping on another client.
+For that, we reencode the set and use `cas` to ensure we can add it back without stepping on another client.

 ## Walk Me Through It